Do you have questions about a building envelope problem you’re facing? Not sure where to go to find answers? We made this page for you.

 In the building envelope world it’s all about systems and assemblies rather than individual components.
 The best materials in the world are useless if they are not properly connected to one another to form a continuous assembly.

 The vast majority of building envelope problems occur due to discontinuities in otherwise well-performing systems.
-It’s these connections between individual materials that make or break a system.
+It’s the connections between individual materials that make or break a system.

-Tyvek is a material that can serve multiple functions.
-Tyvek (the material) can be an air barrier (function) or a water-resistive barrier (function).
+Here’s an example: Self-adhered membrane (SAM) is a material that can serve multiple functions.
+SAM (the material) can be an air barrier (function), a vapor barrier (function), or a water-resistive barrier (function)—or all three.

-We typically talk about four main functions related to the building envelope.
+There are four main functions that we typically talk about related to the building envelope.
 These four functions are to control:

-The four functions are listed in order of importance, with controlling liquid water intrusion being the most important and controlling water vapor diffusion being the least.
-Don’t worry about items lower on the list until you’re got the ones above nailed down.
+The four functions are listed in order of importance; controlling liquid water intrusion is the most important.
+Don’t worry about an item lower on the list until you’re got the ones above it nailed down.

-6. Match the expected service life of adjacent materials.
+6. Match expected service life of adjacent materials.

 Soldered copper pipes and garden hoses both transport water from one place to another.
 Both can be snaked through tight spaces, split into multiple branches, and terminated with various fittings.